vfayosp/project_aidl2022/README.md

 ## Protein-drug

-The models explained above where applied to the Protein-Drug dataset to build up a recommender system able to recommend drugs starting from a target.
+The models explained above were applied to the Protein-Drug dataset to build up a recommender system able to recommend drugs starting from a target.

 - First approach: Factorization machines model computing embeddings just as a linear layer.
-- Second approach: Factorization machines computing embeddings with GCN, to take advantage of the interaction between nodes.
+- Second approach: Factorization machines computing embeddings with GCN, to take advantage of high order interactions between nodes.
-- Finally, in order to capture interaction higher than second order, the attention layer was applied.
+- Finally, in order to weight all the neighbors' interactions, the attention layer was applied.

 The obtained results are showed below: